maximilien/musings/blogs/ai/4/draft.md

 ### Cloud Foundry

-Cloud Foundry (CF) also started as a Ruby and Rails platform.
-And like for Twitter suffered significantly from that choice.
-Building a Platform-as-a-Service designed to run your application in any stack ironically showed the CF team that the rails choice for the core of CF the wrong choice, I was there and witsneed the long hours debugging.
+Cloud Foundry (CF) also started as a Ruby on Rails platform.
+And like Twitter, it suffered significantly from that choice.
+Building a Platform-as-a-Service designed to run applications in any stack ironically showed the CF team that Rails was the wrong choice for the core of CF. I was there and witnessed the long hours debugging.

+![PLACEHOLDER: CF pair programming photo — insert your photo of the CF pair programming experience here]

-And to their credit, Pivotal--the steward of CF took great care to enforce TDD and pair programming for all CF code.
-The quality of code was there but no amount of practice could solve the original sin.
+To their credit, Pivotal—the steward of CF—took great care to enforce TDD and pair programming for all CF code.
+The quality of code was there, but no amount of engineering discipline could solve the original sin of the wrong stack choice.

 This is why the CF team gradually replaced most of CF with Golang.
-It started with the CLI which was the core entry point to anyone using CF and was executed countless time during development and by users.
-The Go CLI proved so successful and pleasing to users that the rest of CF explored re-write in Golang.
+It started with the CLI, which was the core entry point for anyone using CF and was executed countless times during development and by users.
+The Go CLI proved so successful and pleasing to users that the rest of CF explored a rewrite in Golang.

-Some component remained in Ruby and Rails but most of new development had switched to Golang.
-This was not only the choice of CF engineers but also proven by competing PaaS platforms (Docker and especially Kubernetes) which were implemented almost entirely in Golang.
+Some components remained in Ruby and Rails, but most new development had switched to Golang.
+This was not only the choice of CF engineers but also validated by competing PaaS platforms—Docker and especially Kubernetes—which were implemented almost entirely in Golang.

 ### Recent AI Agent Projects